SCAT Uncovers ATLAS's First Tidal Disruption Event ATLAS18mlw: A Faint and Fast TDE in a Quiescent Balmer Strong Galaxy: Analysis

 We fit the TDE spectrum with a Markov Chain Monte Carlo (MCMC) approach with flat temperature priors of 1000 K $<$ T $<$ 55000 K. We assumed a blackbody model for our fit and obtained the bolometric luminosity, radius, and effective temperature.
 The $\chi^2$ per degree of freedom for this fit is 1.0, indicating a good fit to the blue portion of the spectrum.
 The spectrum and corresponding blackbody fit are shown in Figure \ref{fig:BB_fit}.
 The fitted luminosity of L $= (1.7 \pm 0.1) \times 10^{43}$ erg s$^{-1}$, radius of R $= (1.1 \pm 0.1) \times 10^{15}$ cm, and temperature of T $= (1.2 \pm 0.1) \times 10^{4}$ K are also shown on the figure.
 These uncertainties are very likely underestimated as they only represent the statistical uncertainty on the fact and ignore the systematic affects associated with fitting only optical data for hot sources.
 As expected from the lack of host subtraction, the spectrum deviates from the blackbody fit at redder wavelengths.

 Using the blackbody parameters computed above, we can better understand the light curve of ATLAS18mlw in the context of other TDEs.
 Similar to previous TDEs \citep{holoien20, hinkle20a, hinkle21b}, we bolometrically corrected the optical light curves shown in Fig. \ref{fig:opt_lc} using the fitted luminosity at the time of the SNIFS spectrum.
-This allows us to compute an approximate bolometric luminosity evolution for the TDE.
+This was done by scaling the ATLAS $c$ and ZTF $g$ light curves to match the bolometric luminosity estimated from the SNIFS spectrum.
+As there was a single bolometric luminosity estimate, the scaling between the $cg$ data and the bolometric luminosity was assumed to be constant throughout the TDE evolution.
 This assumes a relatively flat temperature evolution, which is often acceptable for a TDE \citep{hinkle21a, vanvelzen21, gezari21}.

-Following the procedure outlined in \citet{hinkle20a}, we computed the peak luminosity and decline rate measured at 40 days for ATLAS18mlw.
+Following the procedure outlined in \citet{hinkle20a}, we computed the peak luminosity and decline rate measured at 40 days ($\Delta L_{40}$) for ATLAS18mlw.
 Given the small number of epochs near peak light, we used a Monte Carlo approach to estimate the peak luminosity, fitting the data near peak 5000 times, each time with the luminosities perturbed by their uncertainties assuming Gaussian errors.
 This yielded a peak luminosity of log(L [erg s$^{-1}$]) = $43.5 \pm 0.2$.
 To ensure a robust uncertainty estimate given the lack of UV data, this error represents the 90\% confidence interval of the luminosities computed from our Monte Carlo estimation.
 Estimating a time of peak light with the same procedure yields MJD$_{peak} = 58204.4 \pm 6.8$, consistent with the approximate optical peak seen in Fig. \ref{fig:opt_lc}.
-Given the SMBH mass estimated from the host galaxy SED fitting, this represents an Eddington ratio of $\sim 10$\%, similar to other TDEs \citep[e.g.,][]{wevers17}.
+Given the SMBH mass estimated from the host galaxy SED fitting, this represents an Eddington ratio of $\sim 20$\%, similar to other TDEs \citep[e.g.,][]{wevers17, mockler19}.
 We next computed the decline rate and found $\Delta L_{40} = -0.7 \pm 0.2$.
 The peak luminosity and decline rate of ATLAS18mlw, along with well-studied TDEs and ambiguous nuclear transients (ANTs) are shown in Figure \ref{fig:deltaL40}, with ATLAS18mlw broadly following the trend seen for TDEs \citep[e.g.,][]{hinkle20a, hinkle21b}.